MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab6.md

 You can also try [icytree](https://icytree.org/) to visualise the xml trees.

+[Thirdkind](https://github.com/simonpenel/thirdkind) is another option for visualisation.
+It converts the reconciled trees into svg images.

 There are many different options where you can apply reconciliation.
-One of them is using [SpeciesRax](https://academic.oup.com/mbe/article/39/2/msab365/6503503).
-Because of time constraints, we are not using it here, but we leave you some commands that can try to run at home if interested.
+One of them is using [SpeciesRax](https://academic.oup.com/mbe/article/39/2/msab365/6503503) to infer phylogenies.
+Because of time constraints, we are not using it here.

 ---